FlamJamCamCode/Crucible/foundations/24 nss.md

 - Nutritional value (fresh, whole ingredients)
 - Taste excellence (crafted not manufactured)

-Cannot compete because scale economics crush quality/ethics.
+Cannot compete because scale economics having grown to include quality/ethics by design.
+But instead let's all else find optimal realities that optimize the metric space: bottom line.
+And cannot compete because he does not have access to using their vendor-points or logistical networks; and more.
+Like staff.

 **NSS Transformation**: